Isaiah Joe NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- On defense the Warriors gave up 117.1 points per game last season, 21st in the NBA.
+- Defensively, the Warriors conceded 117.1 points per contest last year, 21st in the NBA.

-- The Warriors gave up 43.3 rebounds on average last year, 15th in the league.
+- On the boards, the Warriors conceded 43.3 rebounds per game last year, 15th in the NBA in that category.

-- Looking at assists, the Warriors gave up 25.7 per contest last season, ranking them 15th in the league.
+- The Warriors allowed 25.7 assists per contest last year (15th in the NBA).

-- Looking at three-point defense, the Warriors were 23rd in the league last year, giving up 12.9 makes per game.
+- Giving up 12.9 made three-pointers per contest last season, the Warriors were 23rd in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!